robinostlund/docker-shelly-for-hass-proxy/README.md

 On your home assistant container you need to add a port like this: 5684:5683/udp

-Big thanks to [StyraHem.se](https://www.styrahem.se/c/126/shelly) for an awesome plugin
+Big thanks to [StyraHem.se](https://www.styrahem.se/c/126/shelly) for an awesome component to Home Assistant

 ----------
 # Environment Variables